neuralhydrology/neuralhydrology/docs/source/usage/models.rst

                  Dictionary with tensors
                     - x_d of shape [batch size, sequence length, features] containing the dynamic input data.
                     - x_s of shape [batch size, features] containing static input features.
-These are the concatenation of what is defined in the config under camels_attributes and static_inputs.
+These are the concatenation of what is defined in the config under static_attributes and evolving_attributes.
 In case not a single camels attribute or static input feature is defined in the config, x_s will not be present.
                     - x_one_hot of shape [batch size, number of basins] containing the one hot encoding of the basins.
                         In case 'use_basin_id_encoding' is set to False in the config, x_one_hot will not be present.